hicklin/immich-rpi-server/README.md

 > | Backup data encryption   | 4.2   |           |

 > [!NOTE]
-> The following instructions assume you are working on a Linux based OS.
+> The following instruction have been devised and tested on a Linux based OS.
+Instructions for other OSs may be incomplete.
 If you want to follow along on a Linux based OS, you can run one from a live USB without installing it on your machine.

 # Table of contents